Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Theory

-We model the cubic-like four-iron/four-sulfur cluster as two exchange-coupled rhombs, which we refer to as upper and lower rhombs; UR and LR, respectively, where spin operator of UR is $\hat{\mb{S}}_{12}$, and for LR $\hat{\mb{S}}_{34}$.
+We model the cubic-like four-iron/four-sulfur cluster as two exchange-coupled rhombs, which we refer to as upper and lower rhombs; UR and LR, respectively (Figure \ref{model_fig}), where spin operator of UR is $\hat{\mb{S}}_{12}$, and for LR $\hat{\mb{S}}_{34}$.
 The upper rhomb is coupled to ligand through exchange and hopping interactions.
-Therefore the Hamiltonian takes the form: \ben \hat{H}=\hat{H}_{0}-t\hat{E}_{\mr{L},1}+k\hat{\mb{S}}_{\mr{L}}\cdot \hat{\mb{S}}_{12}+j\hat{\mb{S}}_{12}\cdot\hat{\mb{S}}_{34} +\hat{H}_{\mr{iR}} \een where $t$ is the hopping parameter. $\hat{H}_{\mr{iR}}$ is the intra-rhomb exchange Hamiltonian, and it has the form $\hat{H}_{\mr{iR}}=J\hat{\mb{S}}_1\cdot \hat{\mb{S}}_2+J\hat{\mb{S}}_3\cdot\hat{\mb{S}}_4$; so $J$ is the exchange coupling between iron atoms in their rhombs.
-The operator $\hat{E}_{\mr{L},1}$ describes electron transfer between unique ligand and unique iron site.
+Therefore the Hamiltonian takes the form: \ben \hat{H}=\hat{H}_{0}-t\hat{E}_{\mr{L},1}+k\hat{\mb{S}}_{\mr{L}}\cdot \hat{\mb{S}}_{12}+j\hat{\mb{S}}_{12}\cdot\hat{\mb{S}}_{34} +\hat{H}_{\mr{iR}} \een where $t$ is the hopping parameter, $\hat{\mb{S}}_{\mr{L}}$ refers to the spin (vector) operator of the ligand, $\hat{H}_{\mr{iR}}$ is the intra-rhomb exchange Hamiltonian, and it has the form $\hat{H}_{\mr{iR}}=J\hat{\mb{S}}_1\cdot \hat{\mb{S}}_2+J\hat{\mb{S}}_3\cdot\hat{\mb{S}}_4$; so $J$ is the exchange coupling between iron atoms in their rhombs.
+The operator $\hat{E}_{\mr{L},1}$ describes electron transfer between ligand and unique iron site.
 Formally, it is written as $\hat{E}_{\mr{L},1}=\hat{a}^{\dagger}_{\mr{1}}\hat{a}_{\mr{L}}+\hat{a}^{\dagger}_{\mr{L}}\hat{a}_{1}$.
 The parameter $k$ refers to exchange coupling between ligand and upper rhomb, and $j$ to exchange interaction between the upper and lower rhombs.
 The reference operator $\hat{H}_{0}$ accounts for the remainder on-site and electrostatic interactions in the molecule.
 This term is implied in the conventional HDVV approach as well, but in the present case, it is important to explicitly include it due to the presence of spin configurations with charge redistribution.
-The above Hamiltonian is a generalized form of the Hubbard model,\cite{tchougreeff1992intra,tchougreeff1992heisenberg,tchougreeff1991ferromagnetism,schumann2010hubbard,de1995exact,montorsi1996rigorous,ozaki1992broken} but it has not been applied to ligand hyperfine properties.
+The above Hamiltonian is a generalized form of the Hubbard model,\cite{tchougreeff1992intra,tchougreeff1992heisenberg,tchougreeff1991ferromagnetism,schumann2010hubbard,de1995exact,montorsi1996rigorous,ozaki1992broken} however, it has not been previously applied to ligand hyperfine properties

 The spin-wavefunction of the system is denoted as $|\Psi\rangle$, and is taken as the sum of spin-configurations $|\Psi\rangle=\sum_{\mu}C_{\mu}|\mr{SC}\mu\rangle$, where $|\mr{SC}\mu\rangle$ is $\mu$-th spin-configuration wavefunction, and $C_{\mu}$ its linear superposition coefficient (LSC).
 Once the space of SCs is selected, we apply first-order perturbation theory (PT) to compute projection factors that quantify ligand HFCCs.